fragcolor-xyz/shards/README.md

 ## Vision
 Building a programming tool for the future.

-A future where the current *Screen* or *Desktop* is replaced by virtual interfaces within a *VR/MR/AR* environment.
+A future where the current *Screen* or *Desktop*, *Mouse* and *Keyboard* are replaced by virtual interfaces within a *VR/MR/AR* environment.

-A future that is driven by Artificial Intelligence that wants to become general intelligence, but to make it happen the first step is to focus on Automation and Machine Learning.

-To achieve that we build a scripting tool that can be both visual and textual at the same time and that represents the flow of data and logic as it is.
+We introduce a low code way of producing high performance and multi-platform apps in the form of a scripting tool that can be both visual and textual at the same time and that represents the flow of data and logic as it is.

 ## Goals
 * Automation scripting for everyone